 2. Menu Based Interface

-It is somewhat easy than the command line interface as users interacting with menu-based interface ‘do not have to learn the command name’, nor it had to put efforts in writing the commands.
-As here, the user does not have to type the commands the syntax error is automatically avoided.
+It is somewhat easier than the command line interface as users interacting with the menu-based interface ‘do not have to learn the command name’, nor do they have to put effort into writing the commands.
+Here, the user does not have to type the commands; thus, the syntax error is automatically avoided.